National Water Reform

 What we’ve been asked to look at

-Under the Water Act 2007 (Cth), the Commission is required to undertake three-yearly inquiries into the progress of reform in Australia’s water resources sector.
+Under the Water Act 2007 (Cth), the Commission was required to undertake three-yearly inquiries into the progress of reform in Australia’s water resources sector.
 This is the second such inquiry.
-It will look at the progress of all Australian governments in achieving the objectives, outcomes and timelines of reform directions proposed in the 2004 Intergovernmental Agreement on a National Water Initiative (NWI).
+It looked at the progress of all Australian governments in achieving the objectives, outcomes and timelines of reform directions proposed in the 2004 Intergovernmental Agreement on a National Water Initiative (NWI).
 Practical advice will also be provided on ways in which the NWI might be improved.Read the Terms of Reference Media release

 Issues paper release and initial submissions

 The Commission released an issues paper to guide people in preparing a submission.
 It set out some of the issues and questions the Commission has identified as relevant at the early stage of the inquiry.
 Participants should provide evidence to support their views, including data and specific examples where possible.

 A draft report was released on 11 February 2021 for further information and feedback.